Floquet-Thermalization via Instantons near Dynamical Freezing: Periodically driven harmonic oscillator

 In this example, dynamical freezing is associated with an emergent $\rU(1)$ symmetry generated by ${\cal{Q}}=\hat{a}^\dagger \hat{a}$, with the distance between $H_0(\lambda)$ and $\calH_\text{sym}$ --- the space of U(1)-symmetric Hamiltonians --- measured by $|B_0(\lambda)|$.
 The flow in Fig.~\ref{fig:HO} follows a spiral trajectory in the $(B_0,B_1)$ plane.
 Since at the end of the flow, the oscillatory part of the Hamiltonian is completely removed, the flow will end on the $B_1=0$ line, the space of prethermal Hamiltonians $\calH_\text{pre}$.
 For a non-freezing point, the flow ends on $\calH_\text{sym}$ with $B_0(\lambda\to\infty)\neq 0$.
 This corresponds to the presence of a $\rm{U}(1)$ breaking term in the renormalized Hamiltonian.
 In contrast, freezing occurs for $B_0(\lambda\to\infty)=0$ (equivalently, $[H_0(\lambda\to\infty),{\cal{Q}}]=0$), linked to certain initial values of $A/\Omega$, which generally depend on $\omega_0$.
 In the limit $\omega_0/\Omega\to 0$, these values align with the Magnus expansion, namely, the zeros of the Bessel function $J_0(...)$ (see Sec.~\ref{sec:analytics} and Appendix.~\ref{app:magnus} for more details).
 Since $H_0(\lambda\to\infty)$ depends on $A/\Omega$ continuously, the order of the freezing point can be related to the geometry of the flow trajectory.
 In particular, every time $H_0(\lambda)$ crosses the axis $B_0=0$, the order of the freezing point increases by one; see Fig.~\ref{fig:HO}.

 As a caveat, some of the features of the simple example shown above \emph{do not} generalize to a generic many-body Hamiltonian.
-First, here the system is fully integrable and does not heat up in the conventional sense, meaning that the flow only explores the ramp-up and prethermal regimes, respectively.
+First, here the system is fully integrable and does not ``thermalize" in the conventional sense, meaning that the flow only explores the ramp-up and prethermal regimes, respectively.
 Second, since there is only one set of terms ($\hat{a},~\hat{a}^\dagger$) that violates the $\rm{U(1)}$ symmetry, we can realize freezing for any oscillator frequency $\omega_0/\Omega$ by tuning the parameter $A/\Omega$.
 In a generic many-body system, there can be multiple symmetry violating operators in $H_0(\lambda)$, and $[H_0(\lambda),\calQ]$ need not vanish by tuning a single parameter $A/\Omega$.
 However, as we will show later in Sec.~\ref{sec:spinchain}, the minimum value decays as a power-law in $1/\Omega$.
+Moreover, many of the qualitative features discovered here via the flow trajectories generalize to varying degrees in the more generic setting, as we will highlight below.